-The investments in areas like youth training and development, skill development, etc, can result in increasing employment in the country.
-It is also expected that CSR is going to will help in bringing down pollution and emission of greenhouse gases and will help in compliance with international norms and regulations.
-Therefore, CSR is seen as a step to achieve social and environmental sustainability that will benefit the society in general, in near future.
+The investments in areas like youth training and development, skill development, etc. can result in increasing employment in the country.
+It is also expected that CSR is going to form an alternative to government funds and schemes as CSR ensures allocation of funds for activities, beneficial to public interest.

+Environmental sustainability will probably ensure that pollution will be reduces and it will help in bringing down pollution and emission of greenhouse gases and will help in compliance with international norms and regulations.
+Therefore, CSR is seen as a step to achieve social and environmental sustainability that will benefit the society in general, in near I/C PRINCIPAL future.